v-manchinskiy/diary/content/posts/create-new-hugo-site/index.md

 Your new Hugo site was created in a moment!

 ### ➕ Create new GitHub repository for existing Hugo site local folder

+💡Tip: You can add a Git repository from your local computer to GitHub Desktop by dragging the folder onto the GitHub Desktop window.

 1. Run [GitHub Desktop](https://desktop.github.com/) app, click "File"->"Option" and connect to you GitHub account.
 ![github desktop options](github-desktop-options.jpg)